zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 Changing the layout of the application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The layout is the general organization of pages of the site.
-Views that generates
+The layout is the general organization of the pages in the site.
+Views that generate
-the layout ore sometimes refered as 'templates'.
+the layout are sometimes referred to as 'templates'.
 They are implemented in the
 framework in the module :mod:`cubicweb.web.views.basetemplates`.
 By overriding
 classes in this module, you can customize whatever part you wish of the default
 layout.

-But notice that |cubicweb| provides a lot of other ways to customize the
+But notice that |cubicweb| provides many other ways to customize the
 interface, thanks to actions and components (which you can individually
 (de)activate, control their location, customize their look...) as well as
 "simple" CSS customization.
-You should first try to acheive your goal using such
+You should first try to achieve your goal using such
 fine grained parametrization rather then overriding a whole template, which usually
 embeds customisation access points that you may loose in the process.